Akaiko1/Cytologick/README.md

-# Cytologick - Automated Pap Smear Analysis Software
+# Cytologick - Research Tool for Pap Smear Analysis

 ## What is Cytologick?

-Cytologick is a Python-based medical software that automatically analyzes Pap smear slides to detect abnormal cells using artificial intelligence.
-It helps medical professionals identify cellular abnormalities like LSIL, HSIL, and ASCUS by providing visual annotations and detailed reports.
+Cytologick is a Python-based research tool for analyzing Pap smear slides using artificial intelligence.
+This software is designed for research and educational purposes to explore automated detection of cellular abnormalities like LSIL, HSIL, and ASCUS in cytological samples.

 ## Features

-✅ **Automated Cell Detection** - AI-powered identification of abnormal cervical cells
+- **Experimental Cell Detection** - AI-based research into abnormal cervical cell identification
-✅ **MRXS Format Support** - Compatible with digital pathology slide formats
+- **MRXS Format Support** - Reads digital pathology slide formats for research
-✅ **ASAP Integration** - Works with ASAP annotation files for training
+- **ASAP Integration** - Compatible with ASAP annotation files for dataset creation
-✅ **Dual Interface** - Desktop application and web interface options
+- **Desktop Interface** - PyQt5-based application for slide analysis
-✅ **Local & Cloud AI** - Support for both offline and cloud-based models
-✅ **Custom Training** - Train your own models on annotated datasets
+- **Model Training** - Train custom U-Net models on annotated datasets
-✅ **Medical Accuracy** - Detects LSIL, HSIL, ASCUS, and ASCH abnormalities
+- **Research Focus** - Experimental detection of LSIL, HSIL, ASCUS, and ASCH patterns

 ![Cytologick Example](./assets/example.jpg)